Xianbei: Genetics

 A 2024 study on Xianbei remains, including the remains of Emperor Wu of Northern Zhou, found them to be derived primarily from Ancient Northeast Asians at c.
 62–96%, with a lower amount of admixture from Neolithic 'Yellow River farmers' (associated with Han Chinese) at c.
 4–32%.
+The Yellow River ancestry of Emperor Wu might be due to his grandmother who had the surname Wang and was considered to be of Goguryeo descent, but was likely northern Han hailing from the Wang clan of Lelang Commandery.
 Western Steppe Herder ancestry was only found at low amounts or absent entirely among the different Xianbei remains (average at c.
 2–7%).
-The analysed Xianbei remains display their closest genetic affinities to ancient Khitan and Mohe people, as well as modern-day Mongolic peoples.
+The analysed Xianbei remains display their closest genetic affinities to ancient Khitan and Mohe people, as well as modern-day Daur people and Mongolians.
 The amount of Ancient Northeast Asian and Yellow River farmer ancestries varied depending on geographic location, suggesting a form of heterogeneity among the ancient Xianbei.
+Emperor Wu represented the southernmost and highest admixture with Yellow River ancestry at ~32%.
+The westernmost Xianbei had the highest western Eurasian steppe genetic component at ~7%.
+The Xianbei individuals from eastern Mongolia had the highest Ancient Northeast Asian ancestry, up to 96%.
 In contrast to the Xianbei, the early Turkic ruling class, the Ashina tribe, was found to be nearly entirely derived from Ancient Northeast Asians without significant Yellow River ancestry.